 Plan & prepare the delivery the right way

 Doing your planning and being industrious with your resources is one major step forward in making your last-mile delivery process more efficient.
-This results in better ETA, faster deliveries, and better vehicle utilization.
+This results in the better ETA, faster deliveries, and better vehicle utilization.
 Every minute you save has a compounding effect over time which yields lower costs.
 Make sure not to run empty vans.
 There are too many vans returning empty from delivery, so combining deliveries and pick-ups it’s good.

 When you are managing deliveries by assigning tasks to the best available drivers, you cut costs and get better control of the fleet.

 Optimized routing and mapping